Nell Rankin: Recordings

 Rankin made few commercial recordings during her career.
-Although she was under contract with the Decca label, many of her recording projects fell through for various reasons, and her only Decca recording is Suzuki in Puccini's Madama Butterfly with Renata Tebaldi in the title role.
-She sang in Beethoven's 9th Symphony recorded with the Columbia Symphony Orchestra conducted by Bruno Walter (CBS).
-She made a magnificent recording of Brahms songs - including the Four Serious Songs - with Coenraad V. Bos for Capitol Records (Capitol P8289.)
-This is doubly significant as Bos was the accompanist for the Serious Songs’ first performance in 1896 with the composer in attendance.
-Also on Capitol she appears in Vaughan Williams’ “Five Tudor Portraits” (P8218.)
-A number of notable live recordings have become available on CD.
-Among them is a 1951 recording of Rankin's Amneris in Aida that was conducted by Herbert von Karajan for radio broadcast in Vienna, a recording of Verdi's Requiem at La Scala from that same year, and the 1960 La Scala production of Berlioz's Les Troyens.
+Although she was under contract with Decca Records, her only Decca recording is Suzuki in Puccini's Madama Butterfly, with Renata Tebaldi in the title role.
+She sang in Beethoven's 9th Symphony recorded with the Columbia Symphony Orchestra and conducted by Bruno Walter.
+In 1955, for Capitol Records, Rankin recorded various Brahms pieces with Coenraad V. Bos on piano and Carlton Cooley on viola.
+Also for Capitol, she appears in Vaughan Williams’ “Five Tudor Portraits" with bass-baritone Robert B. Anderson, the Mendelssohn Choir of Pittsburgh, and the Pittsburgh Symphony Orchestra.

+Along with standalone records, a number of notable live recordings have been made available on CD.
+These recordings include a 1951 recording of Rankin's Amneris in Aida that was conducted by Herbert von Karajan for radio broadcast in Vienna, a recording of Verdi's Requiem at La Scala from that same year, and the 1960 La Scala production of Berlioz's Les Troyens.